🏁Getting started

 Go to the right-hand panel.

-Add a displayed description to each object to increase your Recommendation Score.
+Add a displayed description to each object (max 120 characters).

 Try to explain:

-These descriptions support Markdown, so you can quickly bring in your existing docs and formatting manually or through our API.
+The detailed description field supports Markdown, so you can quickly import your existing documents and formatting manually or through our API.

 Click Create flow

-in the diagram Flows tab at the bottom left of the screen
+in the diagram Flows tab at the bottom left of the screen.
+Name your Flow.

 Click + Step